eleanorbeavan/euc_rates/README.md

 - c. whole chloroplast genome sequences 139598 base pairs long, for 39 species

 2. Trait data for SLA, height, seed mass and genome size (with accepted species names checked against the Australian Plant Census).
 Included as separate files are two novel datasets:
-- a.
-SLA measurements for 511 eucalypt species
+- a. raw SLA measurements for 511 eucalypt species
-- b. genome size measurements for 788 eucalypt species
+- b. raw genome size measurements for 788 eucalypt species

 3. phylogenetic trees created with IQ-TREE from the sequence alignments